ERP selection process (free 5 step ERP selection checklist)

 - Seven steps to selecting distribution ERP

-There’s lots of ERP vendors out there, so whittling them down into a shortlist may seem a daunting prospect!
+This is one of the biggest steps during the ERP selection process.
+There are lots of ERP vendors out there, so whittling them down into a shortlist can seem daunting!

 It doesn’t have to be though.
 There are several ways to get a better idea of vendor suitability: